kohkimakimoto/lib-migration/README.md

     php bin/phpmigrate migrate

-This commad drop your sample table.
+This commad will creat your sample table.

 #### Command line Options